 What happens if you stop using your CPAP machine?
 The CPAP machine creates enough pressure in your airway to hold the tissue open, so your airway doesn’t collapse.
 If you stop using CPAP, your sleep apnea symptoms will come back.
 Your breathing and sleep will be interrupted again.
 If your doctor says you need to use CPAP, you must use it every time you sleep.

-Anti-snore devices are very safe when used properly.
-There may be some mild side effects throughout the first few weeks as your body adjusts to the mouthpiece.
+Anti-snore devices are very safe when used correctly.
+There may be some mild side effects throughout the first few weeks as your body adjusts to the mouthpiece, though.
 You should also make sure that the device fits properly.

 For Healthtrends #1 recommended anti-snore device, click here.